 Bringing memories to life

 When you think back on your experiences, there are likely to be strong memories that stand out, such as the moment of diagnosis, or the first time you remember going to the hospital.
 There will also be smaller moments that made a big impact, such as the first time your child used a straw.
-Moments like these are the perfect way to illustrate how cleft can have an impact on a life.
+Moments like these are the perfect way to illustrate how cleft can impact a life.

-To bring people into your story, take your time when writing about these memories to bring them to life.
+To bring people into your story, take your time writing about these memories to bring them to life.

 How did you feel?
 What were you thinking?
 What do you remember about the sights, sounds, smells and tastes?
 What is it like to look back on it now?